Cherry Hinton Festival Society volunteers

 I have been involved with the Festival since 2014 and I especially love working in the Children’s Marquee.
 There is always such a buzz!
 I have also been involved with fundraising for the Festival as part of Team Arm and I have organised the Arm quiz night for the past 3 years.

 I have been involved with the Festival since the new committee started in 2013.
-I started off as treasurer, before handed over to Anna.
-I help out wherever help is needed!
+I started off as treasurer, before handed over to Anna Burrows.
+Recently I’ve been managing the music and beer events at St Andrew’s Church.

 If you are interested in volunteering for the Cherry Hinton Festival please drop us a line: email@example.com